Coldworking_BannerStillImage.jpg

 Foundry_1.jpg

-In 2023, Addison received the esteemed Artist Trust Fellowship and Grant.
-Prior to this recognition, in October 2022, he secured both Second Place in the Bronze Division Sculpture category and Third Place in the Division Painting category at the Southeastern Art Show and Market, from the Chickasaw Nation.
+In October 2022, he earned Second Place in the Bronze Division – Sculpture and Third Place in the Painting Division at the Southeastern Art Show and Market (SEASAM), hosted by the Chickasaw Nation.

 Foundry_2.jpg